GnyEser/GraduationProject/README.md

 # GraduationProject - Introduction to Data Analysis
-This project has been created as a graduation project of Istanbul Technical University - Mathematics Engineering by Günay Eser in 2018-2019 Spring semester.
+This project has been created as a graduation project for Istanbul Technical University - Mathematics Engineering department by Günay Eser in 2018-2019 Spring semester.
-It covers some machine Learning algorithms implemented on Kickstarter dataset obtained from Kaggle. https://www.kaggle.com/kemical/kickstarter-projects
+It covers some machine Learning algorithms implemented on Kickstarter dataset obtained from Kaggle using Python. https://www.kaggle.com/kemical/kickstarter-projects

 ### Includes